serverless/dashboard/node/packages/aws-lambda-otel-extension/test/benchmark/README.md

 Due to how otel libraries are designed, internal extension issues an asynchronous task, still it's very minimal and shouldn't introduce any notable overhead.

 As internal extension runs in very same process as lambda, there's we don't deal with other process initialization overhead.
 Still as this extension is handled by AWS runtime logic which otherwise is not triggered, and pollutes process memory with its objects, we still can observe some extra overhead not covered by this metric.
-_Currently through benchmark reports, we can see that internal extension initialization (for noop lambda) takes ca 150ms, while internally measured iintialization takes ca 120ms_
+_Currently through benchmark reports, we can see that internal extension initialization (for noop lambda) takes ca 150ms, while internally measured initialization takes ca 120ms_

 ###### `init:total`